viggin543/jitsu_helm_chart/README.md

 </p>

-`terraform` directory contains all relevant resources needed for this deployment to operate
+`terraform` directory contains all relevant resources needed for this deployment to operate on GKE
 - GCP service account
   - workload identity mapping
 - reserved static ip